AYLIEN/fe-live-coding-challenge/README.md

     - when clicked the tile should expand to the full width of the app and show more data.

 ## Final note
+Due to time limitations you may want to leave a comment in parts of the refactor that would be time consuming, but still worth doing so we still get the idea of what would you do in a normal scenario.
 While working on the task you can use help of the internet as well as discuss everything with us!

 ## Enjoy!